trexnguyen28/realstake-rnhw/README.md

 # RNHW

-You took the role to develop a React Native app which has the following features:
+You took the role to develop a React Native app which has the following REQUIRED features:

 - Show a list of countries